 Shows a standard save dialog box where you can select the destination for a full report in HTML and create it.
-For more information about C-STAT, see the C-STAT® Static Analysis Guide.
+This command is not available for this product.

 Analyze Project

 Runs the external analyzer that you select and performs an analysis on all source files of your project.
 The list of analyzers is populated with analyzers that you specify on the External Analyzers page in the IDE Options dialog box.